In Israel, an Arab village builds mosque with Chechen help

 Jabr was confident Israeli Prime Minister Benjamin Netanyahu or President Shimon Peres might also attend.

-The Israeli government last came out in support of Abu Ghosh in June, after vandals struck the village overnight, slashing car tires and daubing "Arabs out!" on a wall.
+The Israeli government last came out in support of Abu Ghosh in June, after vandals struck the village overnight, slashing car tyres and daubing "Arabs out!" on a wall.

 Such attacks on Muslim property are often carried out by radical Jews hoping to trigger unrest that would derail any government plan to remove Israeli settlements from occupied West Bank land where the Palestinians seek statehood.